 Socially positive investments

-The University is investing up to £8m in social investments for the benefit of society.
+The University is investing up to £8 million in socially positive causes across Edinburgh and the UK.

-In December 2019, the University approved a new Social Enterprise and Social Investment Strategy that sets out the University's vision to be recognised as the leading UK university for social enterprise and investments by the academic year 2023-24.
-The University will do this by taking a rigorous approach to investments that deliver an acceptable return, whilst also delivering multiple benefits for society, the economy and the environment.
+In 2019 the University committed to invest £8 million in socially-positive activities and published a Social Enterprise and Social Investment Strategy.
+The strategy sets out our vision to be recognised as the leading UK university for social enterprise and investments by the academic year 2023-24.

 Our social investments